SmilingWayne/PuzzleSolver/README.md

 # Puzzles Solvers & OR tutorials

-This repo provides useful solvers of some interesting puzzles.
+This repo provides useful solvers for some interesting **puzzles**.
 Some basic demos of classic OR problems are also included.
 The main solver I used in the repo is Google Operations Research software [ORtools](https://developers.google.cn/optimization?hl=zh-cn), especially its CS-SAT solver.
 Commercial solver Gurobi (Licence required, of course) is also used for specific puzzle(Like Slitherlink).

 Since most present solver of those problems are based on logical methods, this repo provides solvers based on mathematical Programming (Integer Programming, Constraint Programming etc..)